mmbdtp/mmbdtp.github.io/modules/UNIX/_posts/2000-01-04-Notebook_servers.md

 ---
-title: Tuesday Morning — Notebook servers
+title: Tuesday Morning — Notebook servers and Conda Environments
 ---

-## Tuesday Morning — Notebook servers
+## Tuesday Morning — Notebook servers and Conda Environments

+## Handling files and commands within a Jupyter Notebook

 ### How to launch and access a notebook server